 **PLEASE NOTE THAT HERITAGE PARK STRIVES TO BE A NUT-FREE SCHOOL.
 WE HAVE STUDENTS WITH LIFE THREATENING ALLERGIES TO NUTS.

-Students may only use the school phone for an emergency or at the request of their teacher.
+Students may use the school phone.
+Students will need to ask their teacher to leave the class.
 Students must ask for permission from a staff member before using the phone.
-The school phone is not to be used to make social arrangements.

 Safety and Security at Heritage Park P.S.